The Phantom Combatants

 — Natasha Tontey

-Karamoy, like Tontey, is Minahasan, an ethnic group based in North Sulawesi whose layered identity includes both Christian and animist beliefs.
-Ateneo Veneto’s coffered ceiling, visible above Tontey’s installation, depicts the Cycle of Purgatory, painted by Jacopo Palma il Giovane in 1600.
-An incorporated part of the Minahasan belief system, Purgatory also reflects the liminal state of conflict explored by Tontey in The Phantom Combatants.
+Karamoy, like Tontey, is Minahasan, an indigenous group based in North Sulawesi whose layered identity includes both Christian and animist beliefs.
+Ateneo Veneto’s coffered ceiling, visible above the installation, features a series of paintings titled Cycle of Purgatory (1600) by Jacopo Palma il Giovane, illuminated in red by Tontey.
+An incorporated part of the Minahasan belief system, purgatory also reflects the liminal state of unresolved political struggle explored by Tontey in The Phantom Combatants.
+A winding ramp beginning at the entrance of the installation brings visitors unusually close to the paintings’ depiction of souls in transition, while a mirrored floor merges their reflections with Tontey’s imagery, producing an interplay of mythic figures suspended outside of time.

 Biographies